dieghernan/dieghernan.github.io/collections/_posts/2026-02-12-geobounds.md

 data can be tedious since it's provided as zipped shapefiles, and as any GIS professional knows, [shapefiles should die!](http://switchfromshapefile.org/)

 Previously, the **rgeoboundaries** package was on CRAN and allowed access to the geoBoundaries API, but it was archived.
 So I decided to create my own version, and **geobounds** was born.

 - Source code: <https://github.com/dieghernan/geobounds>
 - **pkgdown** website: <https://dieghernan.github.io/geobounds/>

 It connects directly to the excellent [geoBoundaries](https://www.geoboundaries.org/) database and returns clean, ready-to-use **sf** objects with a single function call.
-No manual downloads.
-No shapefile messing.
+No manual downloads and no shapefile handling.

 This is how it works.